pluralsh/documentation/pages/plural-features/continuous-deployment/observer.md

 This event-driven model integrates tightly with GitOps practices, ensuring deployments stay in sync with upstream artifacts dynamically and safely.

+## Available Observer Target Types

+There are a variety of observer scrape targets that an action can act upon are:

+* `HELM` - scrape a helm chart and act on new versions
+* `GIT` - scrape a git repo in plural and act on new tags
+* `ADDON` - scrape a Plural addon-compatibility table and act on new versions compatible with a list of kubernetes versions
+* `EKS_ADDON` - scape a Plural eks addon compatibility table and act on new versions compatible with a list of kubernetes versions

+{% callout severity="info" %}
+The last two are often the most useful, and can automate almost all the addon version maintenance related to kubernetes upgrades.
+{% /callout %}

+## Available Observer Actions

+Observers currently can execute two actions:

+* `PIPELINE` - add a new PipelineContext to a Plural Pipeline, this is useful for triggering a promotion pipeline for new addons
+* `PR` - trigger a Plural PR Automation: this is really useful for gluing the Observer automation into legacy IaC and GitOps code.

+{% callout severity="info" %}
+PR Automations can modify any codebase with the right templating, and you can leverage that to automate version maintenance irrespective of how embedded Plural is in your infra.
+{% /callout %}

 ## Scraping OCI Registries with Observers
 Plural observers can scrape OCI-based repositories (e.g., container image repositories or Helm charts stored in OCI format).
 Here’s how this works: